Who We Are

 pronouns: they/them

-Ralph is a 1.5 gen queer Filipinx immigrant who grew up in unceded Ohlone land on the borders of Daly City and SF) and is now based in Oakland.
-They bring in experience working with young people from mentoring in college access programs, leading social justice education at the Spot Youth Center and organizing college students as a political education and leadership development chair with APASD.
-They deepened their relationship to grassroots organizing in 2017 as a Lavender Phoenix Summer Organizer and shortly after as a core committee member and trainer for their leadership development programs.
+I am a 1.5 gen queer Filipinx immigrant who grew up in unceded Ohlone land on the borders of Daly City and SF) and am now based in Oakland.
+I bring in experience working with young people from mentoring in college access programs, leading social justice education at the Spot Youth Center and organizing college students as a political education and leadership development chair with APASD.
+I deepened my relationship to grassroots organizing in 2017 as a Lavender Phoenix Summer Organizer and shortly after as a core committee member and trainer for their leadership development programs.

 I lead with love, actively cultivating relationships with people and land that feels expansive and liberatory.
 And in leading with love, I also lead with abundance, practicing the belief that we are enough for ourselves, each other, and for our work towards liberation.